yona-av/football_matches_classifier/README.md

 ## Abstract
 In this project I created a binary classifier (win vs lose and draw).
 The ability to predict if a team will win, based on match statistics, could be very usefull tool to gain insights.
 Such a model could be used by a coaching staff of a team, for example develope a more targeted work on attributes that are highly correlated to winning.
 Another market that could benefit from this kind of a model is the betting market.

-I gathered the data from rbref.com with a scraper I wrote using BeautifulSoup.
+I gathered the data from FBREF.com with a [scraper](https://github.com/yona-av/la_liga_project/blob/main/scraper_code.ipynb) I wrote using BeautifulSoup.
 Then I did EDA and some data-processing that mostly included dealing with nan values.
 The next step was feature selction using: p-value test, correlation test and omitting features that might indicate a win (e.g scored_goals, clean_sheet).
 For the training part I tried three different classifiers : **RandomForest**, **SGD** and **logistic regression** which gave the best results : **f-score** = 0.82 and cross-validation cv=3, gave an average of **0.82**, **0.79**, **0.78** for **accuracy**, **precision** and **recall** accordingly.
 The **prediction** using logistic regression classifier gave the the following results:
 * **f-score** : 0.79